Karkamb: Economy

 Karkamb's economy is primarily driven by agriculture.
 Grape processing factories and sugar factories are found in the area.

 Karkamb is famous for grape production.
 Kanak Chaman a co-operative company established in 1985 made big changes to the economy in karkamb.
 They built India's first co-operative cold storage in Karkamb.
 It is enraguated by chief minister of maharashtra Mr Sharad Pawar.
 Karkamb grapes are exported to the Western and several Middle Eastern countries.

 Nowadays Pomegranate orchards and its production is very large in Karkamb.

-Transportation
+Transport

 Karkamb have important road connection on the Pandharpur-Tembhurni route.
 S.T Buses are passes from Pandharpur, Tembhurni and Solapur.
 Distance between Karkamb and Solapur is 78.6 km vie NH65 and 89.5 km vie NH204 (Tembhurni to Pandharpur) and NH65.
 Distance between Karkamb and Pandharpur is 22.0 km.
 Distance between Karkamb and Tembhurni is 26.5 km.

 Education

 Colleges and schools found in Karkamb include the following: